QGasSP/ggia-backend/README.md

 > * Exposed port: 8000

 ## Python
-If you want to test the project you need to install dependencies and run the application
+If you want to test the project, you need to install the dependencies in `requirements.txt` and run the application with the following commands:
 ```shell
 pip install -r requirements.txt
 python app.py